kbfreder/acs-blockgroup-data/README.md

 External data must be downloaded prior to processing.

 ### Manual:
 These datasets must be downloaded manually.
 Save them to the `data/`.
-Update the respective variables in `config.py` as needed.
+Update the respective variables in `config.py` as needed, which hold the filenames.

 - Census Planning Database
     - Download from here: https://www2.census.gov/adrm/PDB/2022/pdb2022bg.csv